 Diarrhea or constipation

 You may have diarrhea or constipation, but your specialist or GP can prescribe medications to control this.
-Contact your specialized chemotherapy team if you have four or more episodes of diarrhea within a 24-hour period.
+Contact your specialized chemotherapy team if you have four or more episodes of diarrhea within 24 hours.

 Liver or kidney changes

-Because carboplatin can affect your liver and kidneys, your team will check if they are working normally (usually with blood tests) before starting treatment and throughout treatment.
-Any effect carboplatin has is usually mild and will get better on its own.
+Because carboplatin can affect your liver and kidneys, your team will check if they usually work (usually with blood tests) before and throughout treatment.
+Any effect carboplatin has is typically mild and will get better on its own.

 Skin rashes, which can be itchy, can develop.
 Your doctor can prescribe a treatment to help with this.